 Go Shopping Together

 This is kind of a date day.
 Make a plan, go shopping, have lunch, stop for coffee or cocktails and reconnect.
-Days like this can be fun.
-This is how I get my hubby out shopping with me!
-Christmas shopping can be stressful but it’s a little less stressful when he’s there to get his opinion on gifts!
+Days like this can be fun and it’s how I get my hubby out Christmas shopping with me!
+Christmas shopping can be stressful but it’s a little less stressful when he’s there to give his opinion on gifts!

 Get a babysitter and have a night out.
 Plan a activity you both love, go to your favourite restaurant or have a night in.
 Whatever you do, make time for each other in the midst of buying gifts and visiting extended family.
 Some one-to-one time at this time of the year is just another event to look forward to.